odiexn/odiexn/README.md

 - 👋 Hi, I’m @odiexn
 - 👀 I’m interested in Cisco Collaboration automation, specifically APIs on CUCM, CUX, UCCX, Expressway and WebEx.
 - 🌱 I’m currently learning Python, Javascript and Flask.
-Also studying to take the Cisco CLAUTO exam for my CCNP.
+Also studying to take the Cisco ENAUTO for the CCNP
 - 💞️ I’m looking to collaborate on all of the above.

 <!---